G.I.R.L.S. ROCK SACRAMENTO

 When do I find out what instrument I’ll be playing at camp?

-You’ll find out on day one of camp, at the same time that you find out who your bandmates and mentors are!
+You’ll find out during camp orientation, at the same time that you find out who your bandmates and mentors are!

 Are camps ADA accessible?